Our Leadership Staff

 Currently, Anthea is works on creating and maintaining the team websites for the different International Business Internship Program teams from all around the world.
 She works on making sure that the information of the business partners and the International Business Internship Program teams are up to date.

 Anthea is currently an undergraduate student at Illinois Tech as an Information Technology and Management Major.
-Anthea is part of part of Illinois Tech Leadership Academy; which is an undergraduate education initiative that trains students to be capable leaders and empowers them to inspire the same in others.
+Anthea is a part of the Illinois Tech Leadership Academy: an undergraduate education initiative that trains students to be capable leaders and empowers them to inspire the same in others.
 In addition, she is part of the Illinois Tech Association for Computing Machinery-Women, whose purpose is to encourage and support women in computing so they may reach their full potential.
-Anthea’s lifelong goal is to help improve the lives of others through technology and innovation, she is excited to work with Leadership Initiatives and continue to change lives!
+Anthea’s lifelong goal is to help improve the lives of others through technology and innovation; she is excited to work with Leadership Initiatives and to continue to change lives!

 Meredith Karle has been with Leadership Initiatives for a number of years and has extensive experience budgeting and running youth programs with million dollar budgets.
 Meredith helps coordinate the Mentorship Program at Leadership Initiatives, shape the International Business and Leadership Summit, and ensure regular connection with Leadership Initiatives’ board members and contacts.

 Over the summer, Meredith worked as an intern for the International Business Leadership Summit at Georgetown University.
 She held a multitude of responsibilities, including coordinating with mentors who helped students come up with their solutions which won thousands of dollars in grants.